 The Texas Board of Professional Engineers requires that all applicants for licensure take and pass the Fundamentals of Engineering (FE) and the Principles and Practice of Engineering (PE) exams as part of the licensure process.
 However, in some situations, the Board may waive the examination requirement for one or more exams.
 This means that an applicant who meets certain criteria (see below) would not be required to take one or both of the examinations.
 See Board rule 133.69 for applicable waiver requirements.

 If you have taken and passed one or both examinations in Texas or in another state, you do not need to apply for a waiver.
 You can apply using the standard application process (click here for more information).

 Waiver Law and Rules

 The Texas Board of Engineers has adopted rules that modify the requirements for licensure by a waiver of examinations.
-Effective January 1, 2006, licensure by waiver of the Principles and Practice (PE) Examination will be limited to engineering educators with a Ph.D. and those that are currently licensed in another U.S. state and former Texas license holders.
+Effective January 1, 2006, licensure by waiver of the Principles and Practice (PE) Examination will be limited to current engineering educators with a Ph.D. whose primary employment is instructing courses in a recognized institution of higher learning in Texas; and those that are currently licensed in another U.S. state; and former Texas license holders.
 All other applicants for standard licensure as a Professional Engineer will be required to take the PE exam.

 Applicants must meet the waiver requirements (133.69) at the time of application.
 Experience can not be anticipated and must have been gained by the date of application.